PJJ van Rensburg Attorneys | A Pretoria based law firm

 Disclose your defaults before SARS finds them!

 A grim warning for South African taxpayers.
-Long gone are the days when tax fraudsters could run circles around SARS, which has intensified its efforts to […]
+Long gone are the days when tax fraudsters could run circles around SARS, which has intensified its efforts to crack down on tax evasion by pursuing criminal action against non-compliant taxpayers.
+One example is when SARS came knocking on the door of a private hospital and its director, […]

 Tax compliance lives beyond death

-A deceased estate takes on a (tax) life of its own while being wound up I started my first job back in September 1987 at the […]
+A deceased estate takes on a (tax) life of its own while being wound up I started my first job back in September 1987 at the tender age of 18, and approximately nine months later I received my very first income tax return from the Receiver of Revenue (as SARS was known in those days), […]

 Can SARS correct my assessment?

 A taxpayer who is aggrieved by an assessment or decision of SARS against that taxpayer has the right to dispute that assessment or decision.
-If an […]
+If an original assessment has not been issued, SARS may request a taxpayer to submit an amended return to correct an undisputed error made in the prior return.
+In the case […]

 Arbitrary practices by SARS when issuing assessments